-There's a million different website builders, funnel builders, email marketing software, CRMs, CMS', payment plugins, portals, form builders, etc.
+There's a million different website builders, funnel builders, email marketing softwares, CRMs, CMS', payment plugins, portals, form builders, etc.

 It can be quite daunting when figuring out which tools to use for your website and digital marketing campaigns.